VidakM/vidakm.github.io/_posts/2023-12-28-scalability_eventbus_kafka.md

 Kafka is one of many event buses, sometimes also referred to as event streams or event grids.
 They are systems enabling one-to-many message publishing, queuing, and in-order delivery, to groups of consumers.
 They are helpful as they enable asynchronous or delayed processing, as opposed to API solutions such as REST or gRPC, which are blocking and require immediate responses with threats of timeout.
 They are also very fault tolerant, and help multiple consumers keep track of where they last left off and enable a simple interface to resume and load balance consumption.
 If one consumer fails, another one can continue where it left off.

 They are the backbone of Event Driven Architecture, as they help Event Driven Services observe and keep a historical record of the world around them.
 They are based on eventual consistency, the notion that there's no “now” state in a perpetually evolving distributed system and that we instead should build systems that will eventually receive all events and settle in the correct state.
 Doing atomic CRUD is doomed to be complex.
-Read more about them here :mailbox_with_no_mail:Event Driven Services and about eventual consistency here :hourglass_flowing_sand:CRUD in Microservices .
+Read more about them here [(:mailbox_with_no_mail: Event Driven Services)](/blog/2023/event_driven_services/) and about eventual consistency here [(:hourglass_flowing_sand:CRUD in Microservices)](/blog/2023/CRUD_in_microservices/) .

 ### Broker and Topics
 An event bus is at its core a distributed message broker, which enables publishers to push events to “topics” that subscribers can consume from.
 Subscribers to do so by using a broker client, that connects to the broker and pulls down messages.
 A topic can be created by a producer or by the configuration in a broker.
 They are defined simply by their string name, such as io.contoso.reportingservice.events but can however have configurations and have more properties.
-To read more on naming conventions, look here :mailbox_with_no_mail:Event Driven Services | Event bus and topics .
-To understand events read this :e-mail:Events .
+To read more on naming conventions, look here [( :mailbox_with_no_mail:Event Driven Services | Event bus and topics)](/blog/2023/event_driven_services/#event-bus-and-topics).
+To understand events read this [( :e-mail:Events )](/blog/2023/events/) .

 {% drawio path="assets/blog_images/scalability_eventbus_kafka/Untitled_Diagram-1683297116253.drawio.xml" page_number=0> height=300 %}